george521/SpyProject/README.md

 if filters array has exact_age need to pass age

 if filters array has range_age need to pass from and to

+Testing
+This project follows Test-Driven Development (TDD).
+Unit and feature tests are written using PHPUnit.

+To run the tests:

+bash
+php artisan test
+Tests are located in the tests/ directory.